New woodland at Clipsham Coronation Wood

-Forestry England are creating a new multi-purpose woodland on 220 hectares of land we've purchased at Clipsham Farm, which straddles the border of Rutland and Lincolnshire.
-We have purchased the site to create a new woodland that will enhance biodiversity, contribute to the local economy, provide a source of sustainable timber and opportunities for public access and recreation for the local community.
+We are creating a new, multi-purpose woodland on 220 hectares of land at Clipsham Farm, which straddles the border of Rutland and Lincolnshire.
+The new woodland will enhance biodiversity, contribute to the local economy, provide a source of sustainable timber and opportunities for public access and recreation for the local community.
+The woodland is an important part of the work that we're doing at Forestry England to expand the nation’s forests, created through the Nature for Climate Fund.

 Frequently asked questions about Clipsham Coronation Wood